fcamadi/masterML/TFM/README.md

 hate_speech_common.Rmd<br>

-### Phase 3 - Collection of Unlabeled Comments
+### Phase 3 - Classification of new unlabeled comments

-Using a module with RSelenium, collect comments from some digital media.
+Using a module with RSelenium, collect comments of readers from some digital media.
 Apply the previously trained SVM and classify the comments.

 Depending on the results obtained, complete the dataset from step 2.ii with the new comments and compare the results again.